Zacky3181V/bogrik-go/README.md

 # Introduction
-This is a monorepo containing gin webserver and future e-commerce web site.
+This is a repository containing gin webserver.

 ## What is the purpose
-This project is made for my wife and it serves as a portfolio to reveal her art works as well as e-commerce platform for selling her digital art, print works.
+This project is made for my wife and it serves as a portfolio to reveal her art works.

 You can view the web site by following [bogrik.com](https://bogrik.com/) link.
 I hope by the time you read it, it is up and working.